-Need some rainy day ball games or indoor recess activities for kids?
+Need some rainy day games or indoor recess activities for kids?

-I’ve been a Movement/Yoga/Mindfulness teacher of kids for over 6 years now, and I know that not every kid likes yoga.
+I’ve been a Movement/Yoga/Mindfulness teacher of kids for over 6 years now, and I have taught yoga in a variety of settings, including schools and community programs.
+I know that not every kid likes yoga.
 But most kids love group games!
+Teachers can use these games in school environments to engage students and make yoga fun and interactive.

 (Some days I’m tired of yoga myself and we just need to play games.)
-Adding a ball into the mix works wonders and can perk up a group of even the most bored and tired kiddos.
+Adding a ball into the mix works wonders and can perk up a group of even the most bored and tired kiddos, especially in school classrooms or other tight quarters.

 The time had come to create a few group games and make them fit into my yoga and mindfulness curriculum.

-Yoga games using a ball maybe don’t seem very much like yoga, but it definitely works.
+Yoga games using a ball maybe don’t seem very much like yoga, but it definitely works as an exercise that gets kids moving and engaged.

-Almost any game can be modified a little bit to emphasize stretching, strength, or mindfulness, which are all a part of yoga!
+Almost any game can be modified a little bit to emphasize stretching, strength, or mindfulness, which are all a part of practicing yoga in a playful, interactive way!

 If you don’t have a lot of space, it’s important to have games that can be done in tight quarters.